NathanL15/Tempo/README.md

 ## Tempo
-This project was developed at StarterHacks 2024 @ University of Waterloo.
-Developed by Peter Macdonald, Max Jin, Nathan Lu, Sam Jian and Johan Naresh.
+This project was developed at HackThe6ix 2024 @ University of Toronto.
+Developed by Nathan Lu, Max Jin, Sam Jian and Andrew Shim.

 ## Inspiration
 Running: freedom and ecstasy for some, and a daunting task for many.
 It has been a staple in cardiovascular health since the dawn of time.
 While running has been proven to significantly improve both physical and mental health, why do so few people do it—even gym-goers?
 Running is often seen as repetitive, boring, and difficult to keep pace with, which can lead to a lack of motivation.
 This inspired us to create Tempo, a web app that generates a playlist based on your running goals.